 Keegan Akin, Rico Garcia, Grant Wolfram and Jose Espada pitched hitless innings.
 Trey Gibson allowed two hits in three innings, recording the save.

 What’s up with Payton Eeles?
-Eeles was an undrafted free agent by Minnesota and traded to the Orioles for catcher Alex Jackson in November.
+The 26-year-old Eeles was an undrafted free agent by Minnesota and traded to the Orioles for catcher Alex Jackson in November.

 “I was just excited.
 I thought it was a cool opportunity,” Eeles said.
 “I wasn’t really expecting it at the time because if you paid attention, the Twins trade a lot of guys during the season, so I figured it was going to happen then.”

-Eeles, who’s played second base, shortstop, third base and the outfield in the minors is 5-foot-5, and is in his first spring training.
+Eeles, who’s played second base, shortstop, third base and the outfield in the minors, is 5-feet-5 and in his first spring training.
 He wasn’t signed by the Twins until May 2024 and missed last year’s spring training with a knee injury.

-He says second is his best position, though he’s getting more comfortable in the outfield.
+He said second is his best position, though he’s getting more comfortable in the outfield.

 With Holliday and Westburg out and Gunnar Henderson playing for Team USA, Eeles will get plenty of time in the infield this spring.